 What’s wrong with traditional WAN?

 Traditional WANs weren’t designed for cloud services and SaaS applications, such as Office 365, Salesforce, Slack and Dropbox.
-Typically, traditional WANs require backhauling all traffic from branch offices to a hub/data center for security.
+Typically, traditional WANs require backhauling all traffic from branch offices to a hub/data centre for security.
 The delay hinders application performance, which in turn causes a poor user experience, denting productivity and morale.
 This set up can also mean you’re paying more than you need to for the traffic flowing across your network.

 Why is SD-WAN the answer?